 Here, you have the flexibility to self-drive through the main park, pausing at will to observe passing wildlife.
-Or, stick to the traditional formula of a fully guided safari, benefitting from the knowledge of experienced guides.
+Or, stick to the traditional formula of a fully guided safari, benefiting from the knowledge of experienced guides.
 I also like the wide range of lodges you can choose from here, plus it’s easy to combine with the rest of South Africa and beyond.
 Below, I’ve outlined the different safari options in the Greater Kruger so you can decide which style suits you best.

 A note on the Greater Kruger Area

 The vast Greater Kruger Area comprises the main Kruger National Park and the Associated Private Nature Reserves that border it.
 There are no fences between the national park and the private reserves, so wildlife is free to roam — you can see the Big Five here, as well as wild dog, cheetah, hyena, giraffe and more than 500 bird species.

 Landscapes vary from bushy thickets, tree-lined rivers and rolling hills to rocky kopjes, mopane woodland and baobab-scattered foothills.
 Most people stick to the southern and central areas of the Kruger, where most of the private reserves are located.
 If you’re willing to drive the distance, though, the park’s wild north gives you wildlife sightings and untouched landscapes all to yourself.

 Guided safaris in the Greater Kruger’s private reserves